apache/flink/docs/README.md

 # Requirements

+The dependencies are declared in the Gemfile in this directory.
 We use Markdown to write and Jekyll to translate the documentation to static HTML.
-Kramdown is needed for Markdown processing and the Python based Pygments is used for syntax highlighting.
-To run Javascript code from Ruby, you need to install a javascript runtime (e.g. `therubyracer`).
-You can install all needed software via the following commands:

-    gem install jekyll -v 2.5.3
-    gem install kramdown -v 1.9.0
-    gem install pygments.rb -v 0.6.3
+All required dependencies are installed locally when you build the documentation through the `build_docs.sh` script.
+If you want to install the software manually, use Ruby's Bundler Gem to install all dependencies:

-    gem install therubyracer -v 0.12.2
+    gem install bundler
-    sudo easy_install Pygments
+    bundle install

-Note that in Ubuntu based systems, it may be necessary to install the `ruby-dev` and `python-setuptools` packages via apt.
+Note that in Ubuntu based systems, it may be necessary to install the `ruby-dev` via apt to build native code.

 # Using Dockerized Jekyll